 LUCKYFLY CHARTERS FLYFISHING and INSHORE LIGHT TACKLE CHARTERS

-Tallahassee, Florida and the surrounding waters of the Forgotten Coast
+Based in Tallahassee, Florida and fishing the surrounding waters of the Big Bend and Forgotten Coast

 Welcome to Lucky Fly Charters.
 The Big Bend and Forgotten Coast offers incredible opportunities to tackle premier saltwater species on fly and light tackle.
 Let me guide you to a memorable experience on the flats of St. Marks, Alligator Point, Carabelle, St. George Island, Apalachicola and the surrounding waters.